sventonsvn/sventon/trunk/doc/readme.txt

 * LZX
 * RIFE (https://rife.dev.java.net)

+Support for more formats are planned before the first official release of sventon.

 Build instructions:
-1: Create file 'sventon.properties' in dir dev/java/conf and override properties from 'default-sventon.properties' and 'log4j.properties' in same path as needed.
+1: Create file 'sventon.properties' in directory /dev/java/web/WEB-INF/classes/ and the
+   'default-sventon.properties' are overridden.

 2: Run ant/build.xml for info on building.